MubashirWani/PyE-Plus/README.md

 - ✅ GUI built with **Tkinter** for user-friendly execution
 - ✅ Live plotting of Pareto front and RMSE trends
 - ✅ Citation-aware licensing and `CITATION.cff` metadata
-- ✅ Two **EnergyPlus** Input Data Files (IDFs) namely: "_Baseline_IDF_Modified_" and "_RealBuilding_Test_MoreParameters_Wellington_Python_" are provided with the package.
-Users are encouraged to explore the EnergyPlus model objects—particularly the Python Plugin (and related objects) defined in the latter file—for a deeper understanding of the EnergyPlus Python API.

 ---